Private William Edward King

 ETAPLES TRAINING CAMP

-They disembarked at Alexandria, Egypt on 18th May and sailed for Marseilles, France per the Ionian, disembarking on 6th June 1916.
-William had already completed his basic training in Australia but over many more tough months, in the French training camp at Etaples, he & the other volunteers left their old lives farther behind.
+William had already completed his basic training in Australia but over the next few months in the French training camp at Etaples, he & the other volunteers left their old lives farther behind.
 They began their training with physical fitness exercises, they were taught individual and unit discipline, how to follow commands, how to march, some basic field skills and how to safely handle his weapons.
 Later, as soldiers specialised in a particular area (for example, machine gunner or signaller) they would be trained in specific skills and would take part in practice manoeuvres and sham fights.
 They would spend many hours learning training in the use of bayonets, anti- gas training and guard duty along with lectures on camouflage or trench warfare and much more

 On 12th August 1916 he was taken on strength with the 4th Pioneer Battalion which gained their first experience of trench warfare around Armentieres, which was considered a quiet sector where newly arrived troops could gain experience prior to being committed to more hectic parts of the front.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats.